Dimension 1 - Social Strategy

 Standard 1B.
 The provider collects, analyzes, and reports data that are specific to its social goals.

-But these data actually tell us only about outreach and access, not outcomes.
-There are other questions to answer if we want to understand the results of our services.
-Are clients lives improving?
-Do results vary among them?
-Can we do better?
-If a provider is going to achieve its social mission, it must monitor outcomes for all of its clients and understand how outcomes vary among client groups.
-Furthermore, when the outcomes are not positive, the provider can use that information to make changes in order to improve outcomes going forward.
-In summary, regular and solid client data collection gives managers the information needed to make informed decisions and track progress toward social goals.
+For achieving its social mission, the provider must monitor positive and negative outcomes for all of its client segments and understand how outcomes vary among them.
+If client outcomes are limited or even negative, the provider should use that information to improve its products/services and their distribution channels in order to improve client outcomes.
+In summary, regular and solid client data collection and analysis gives managers the information needed to make informed decisions and track progress toward social goals.

 Resources for Standard 1B: